 Higher power bills are one of the costs of hard water.
-Your water using appliances will be the first to be affected by the hard water.
+Your water using appliances will be the first to be affected by the water.
 Your water using appliances is usually neglected until they develop serious problems due to limescale build up.
 As the minerals build up inside these water using appliances, they will consume more energy.
-A water softener will remedy this problem.
+A water softening system will remedy this problem.

 2. Clogged Pipes

 As the water flows through your plumbing, the minerals in the water will create a scale inside your pipes.
 The buildup of the minerals may not have serious effects at first, but you will notice reduced water flow from your faucets.
 This can become a serious problem which can lead to complete blockage and expensive plumbing repair bill.

 3. Laundry Problems